No Free Lunch Theorem for Privacy-Preserving LLM Inference: No Free Lunch Theorem for Privacy-Preserving LLM Inference

 \blue{ The following Lemma \ref{lem: total_variation-utility trade-off_mt_0} establishes a theoretical relationship between privacy leakage and total variation distance in the context of prompt distortion.
 By considering prompt embedding's distributions before and after distortion, we derive a lower bound on leakage of the privacy measured by $\epsilon_{p}$.
 This is expressed with respect to these distributions' total variance distance.
 This result provides a theoretical interconnection between privacy and TV distance, indicating that as the total variation distance increases, the privacy leakage also increases.
 The derived bound involves constants related to the Lipschitz continuity property, the optimization algorithm, and the overall distortion extent.
 This analysis contributes to the understanding of the interplay between privacy and utility in the presence of prompt distortion. }

-\begin{lem}[Theoretical Relationship between Privacy Leakage and Total Variation Distance] Let $\epsilon_{p}$ be defined in \pref{eq: defi_privacy_leakage}.
-Let $\wtilde P$ and $\breve P$ represent prompt embedding's distribution before and after distorted.
+\begin{lem}[Theoretical Relationship between Privacy Leakage and Total Variation Distance] Let $\epsilon_{p}$ be defined in \pref{defi: privacy_leakage}.
+Let $\wtilde P$ and $\breve P$ denote the distorted prompt embedding distribution and the independent random prompt embedding distribution.
 Given the preceding conditions, it follows

 where $C_1 = \frac{\left(1 - \frac{c_b + c_2\cdot c_b I^{p-1}}{\Omega}\right)}{c}$, $c_2$ is introduced in \pref{assump: bounds_for_optimization_alg}, $c_b$ is introduced in \pref{assump: two_sided_Lipschitz}, and $c$ is introduced in \pref{assump: bound_on_R}.
 For an in-depth examination, consult \pref{sec: relation_privacy_total_variation} on the nexus between privacy and total variation.\end{lem}